Driving Iceland’s Golden Circle: My Recommended Route

 Good to know: In Iceland it is considered good hygiene to shower naked before entering a public pool or hot spring.
 Some of the more touristy (and expensive!) hot springs have private shower stalls, but the Secret Lagoon does not.
 Just know that it is expected that you shower naked (not in a swimsuit) prior to entering the pool and it is considered rude not to do this.
 Just wanted to warn ya!

-Our recommendation: Unless you have lots of extra time (aka 2 full days for the Golden Circle), we’d recommend choosing either the Secret Lagoon or Hrunalaug Hot Spring.
-They’re both very different, so continue reading to see which you’d enjoy more.
+Our recommendation: Unless you have lots of extra time (aka 2 full days for the Golden Circle), we’d recommend you choose just one hot spring to have a soak.
+They’re all very different, so continue reading to see which you’d enjoy more.

 Gluggafoss Falls Iceland

-Now, this little-known waterfall is not on the Golden Circle, but it makes a pretty convenient stop if you are continuing along the Ring Road.
+Now, this lesser-known waterfall is not on the Golden Circle, but it makes a pretty convenient stop if you are continuing along the Ring Road.

 Walk up the short set of stairs to get a better view of the falls, and take pleasure in the fact that you’re seeing a sight that most tourists never see.